-We try to keep up with the changes - interview with Brigitta Dőry
+We try to keep up with the changes - Interview with Brigitta Dőry / 2019

 Zoltán Balázs has commenced in autumn the FIVE GATES era-specific theatrical-methodology concept and the associated complex theatrical and talent care/support program which was created by himself.
 The concept is basically a professional set of proposals for the renewal of performing arts, in which the independent theater creator relies on its acquired domestic and international theatrical knowledge and pedagogical experience, in a variety of genres.
 In our series of interviews with the junior members of the Maladype Company, we are now talking with Brigitta Dőry, one of the researchers of the FIVE GATES program.

-You grew up in Miskolc, from where you've applied to University of Arts in Târgu Mureş, acting major.
+- You grew up in Miskolc, from where you've applied to University of Arts in Târgu Mureş, acting major.
 Why were you so drawn to pursuing acting?
-How did you end up in Zalaegerszeg, after that in Budapest at the Maladype Theater?
+How did you end up in Zalaegerszeg, after that in Budapest at the Maladype Theatre?